84 best TV shows and series to watch on Netflix

 Atypical

-A warm, heartfelt coming of age drama, set in Conneticut, about a family whose 18-year old son, Sam is on the autism spectrum.
+A warm, heartfelt coming of age drama, set in Connecticut, about a family whose 18-year old son Sam is on the autism spectrum.
 We follow him as he navigates the trials of dating and relationships, and tries to strengthen his fractured bond with his dad.

 The show is created by Robia Rashid, who formerly worked as a producer on How I Met Your Mother and The Goldbergs, so you know you’re in safe hands, and the series goes to great lengths to give an accurate depiction of one man’s experience of autism.
 There is an autistic writer on the team as well as autistic actors in the cast.